pss959/EasyMaker3D/PublicDoc/docs/index.rst

 Problems?
 ---------

-If |appname| were to crash for some reason, it saves a crash session file in the same directory it is run in.
+If for some reason |appname| crashes, it saves a crash session file in the same directory it is run in.
 This file will contain the session up to the point of the crash, so you can load it to get back to where you were.

 Feel free to `contact the author <https://github.com/pss959>`_ to report a problem.
 Please include the crash file in your report.